hugobeheray/ING4S2/IS Security/Rapport/lab3.md

 ### Exercise "TLS Protocol"

-- _The Client generates a  le RNc.
+- _The Client generates a file RNc.
 We ask you to create RNc and write a random number of your choice.
 Afterwards, you need to send it to the Server (by using the copy command as we have seen in the last session)_

 ```sh